Dash-Industry-Forum/Events/01-Events.inc.md

 <figcaption class="table">The emsg box format and parameters</figcaption>
 </figure>

+Note: In the table above, parameters with timescale_v0 and timescale_v1 are same parameters.
+The additional suffixes are for purpose of clear refenencing in the equation below.
+These parameters are defined as [=timescale=] in [[!MPEGDASH]].

 The <var>ST</var> of an event can be calculated using values in its emsg box: